Journey into OpenGL: Spaces

 Now that we have learned matrices, we can move onto spaces other than clip space, which we already know.
 Pretty much all matrices you will be using can be said to move things between spaces.

 As I said before, models are made in a so-called model space.
-In model space, the model is centered at the origin point, and its forward is some standard direction (likely Z+).
-When models are placed in the world, however, they clearly are not at the origin.
-They move, shift, spin, etc. In these cases, models have been moved into world space.
-This is done with what is known as the model matrix (M).
-Most if not all program logic is done in world space, because it can be considered global or unchanging.
+In model space, the faggot model is centered at the faggot origin point, and its forward is some standard direction (likely Z+).
+When models are placed in the faggot world, however, they clearly shouldn't be at the faggot origin.
+Models are moved into world space with a transformation matrix called the faggot model matrix (M).
+Most if not all program logic is done in world space, because it can be considered absolute.
 A real-world example would be our use of coordinates relative to Earth.
 In CG terms this would be "Earth space".

-Let us use this new knowledge on our one-triangle example.
-I shall now incorporate my choice of library for linear algebra, cglm.
-You may include separate C headers for each offered type, or import the whole with #include<cglm/cglm.h>.
+Let us use this knowledge on our triangle example.
+I shall now add my choice of library for linear algebra, cglm.

 mat4 m; //Model matrix.